josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🦋_butterfly_effect_in_small_states.md

 ---

 ## 🏮 Footer
-*Butterfly Effect in Small States — Britain’s Data-Scale Paradox* is a systems-analysis node of the Polaris Protocol.
+*🦋 Butterfly Effect in Small States — Britain’s Data-Scale Paradox* is a systems-analysis node of the Polaris Protocol.
 It explains why transparency and documentation in compact nations can exert outsized influence across global data and governance ecosystems.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-08_
+_Last updated: 2025-12-11_